sbryan/spark-js-SDK/README.md

 ### Requirements
 * A registered application on <a href="https://spark.autodesk.com/developers/" target="_blank">Spark Developer Portal</a>.
 * A server side implementation of the guest, access and refresh token API calls.
-Sample server side implementations are located in the [nodejs server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder.
+Sample server side implementations are located in the <a href="https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs" target="_blank">nodejs server</a> folder.